QuickPay/quickpay-dotnet-client/README.md

 ### Services

 The communication with the QuickPay API is done by services that each represent a specific area of the API.
-At the moment we support 4 services.
+At the moment we support 5 services.
  - AccountService
  - AcquirersService
  - PaymentsService
+ - SubscriptionsService
  - PingService

  Each service must be initialised with a valid API Key for them to work.

 ### Models

-The reqeusts and responses that are supported by the services also comes with model classes, so parsing of the http response is done for you.
+The requests and responses that are supported by the services also comes with model classes, so parsing of the http response is done for you.

 ### Extension